 Or maybe the coverage is only on cable or a subscription service, but you're doing everything you legally can not to have to cough up for a pricey service to watch this one solitary event.
 And you just know that there's a free live stream being shown somewhere else.

 As described above, downloading a VPN service allows you to virtually relocate your laptop, mobile or TV streamer to another location where the sporting event is being shown.
 The Russia 2018 World Cup was a great example, with thousands of people wanting to watch the international football tournament, even when their country hadn't bought any rights to show it.
+And a Super Bowl live stream is much better to watch if you find a stream without commercial breaks.

 - Premier League soccer - every single game is being shown somewhere